SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Once upstairs, Fluttershy opens Pinkie's bedroom door for her and closes it behind herself once Pinkie has made it inside.

-Pinkie sets the ponnequin down in the center of her room, then setting the bag of fabric beside it.
+Pinkie sat the ponnequin down in the center of her room, then setting the bag of fabric beside it.

-Fluttershy looks at Pinkie, saying, "I may have told Rarity the dress was for her... but I only told her it was from me, she will be surprised when you give it to her for the date."
+Fluttershy looked at Pinkie and said, "I may have told Rarity the dress was for her... but I only told her it was from me, she will be surprised when you give it to her for the date."

 "Oh," Pinkie replied, "that's okay."